catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

-In this section we will work through the steps required to create a new database instance, how to add and remove databases from your instance, and how to expose a database instance to the public.
+In this section we will work through the steps required to create a new database instance, how to add and remove databases from your instance, and how to expose a database instance.

 ..
 Warning::